 Charlize Theron’s “Hatfields & McCoys” project is gaining traction at NBC with a deal being finalized with creator John Glenn and ABC Studios.
 Hot off the success of the History Channel miniseries that starred Kevin Costner and Bill Paxton, this network reincarnation would modernize the family rivalry with a 1%/99% feel featuring the wealthy Hatfields pitted against the impoverished McCoys.

-David Shore is moving to Sony Pictures TV with a new three-year, eight-figure development deal, morphing his Shore Z Productions into a full company, in search of a development executive who will work with Shore on his own projects as well as with other writers.
+David Shore is moving to Sony Pictures Television with a new three-year, eight-figure development deal, morphing his Shore Z Productions into a full company, in search of a development executive who will work with Shore on his own projects as well as with other writers.
 The “House” creator was previously set up at NBCUniversal.